 Even though I hate giving in to the all-knowing Google overlord, I use Google Flights pretty religiously when I start my search.
 It just gives me a general idea of flight prices for my dates and it has tools in the calendar to search different dates, durations, maximum prices and more.

-I pretty much always have a trip in mind so once I narrow down when I want to go (usually 2-8 months out) I start checking Google Flights a couple times a week just to get an idea of cheapest and popular routes, main airlines flying those routes and cheapest dates.
+I pretty much always have a trip in mind so once I narrow down when I want to go (usually 2-8 months out) I start checking Google Flights a couple times a week just to get an idea of the cheapest and most popular routes, main airlines flying those routes, and cheapest dates.

 C. Make a List of Cheapest Flights

-From there I start making a list of the cheapest flights I find with: Price, XXX>XXX (airport code), Dates, Travel Time.
+From there I start making a list of the cheapest flights I find in a spreadsheet.
+You want to record: Price, XXX>XXX (airport code), Dates, Travel Time.
 As I get closer and closer to travel dates, I start looking for tickets with credit card in hand, rechecking the best flights from my list (which usually change in price).

 D. Check Other Search Engines & Airline Sites

-In this whole process, I branch out from Google Flights and try other major search engines like Skyscanner and Momondo (my favorite).
-Momondo often has lower prices than other booking engines, so it’s important to always check multiple sources before handing over the green.
+In this whole process, I branch out from Google Flights and try other major websites cheap flights, like Momondo and Skyscanner (my favorite).
+Skyscanner often has lower prices than other booking engines, so it’s important to always check multiple sources before handing over the green.

 I also check directly on airline websites.
-Many sites offer deals for booking directly with them or have handy destination calendars like Norwegian which makes it way easier to see their cheapest routes.
+Many sites offer deals for booking directly with them or have handy destination calendars which makes it way easier to see their cheapest routes.
+In the US, sometimes you can find really cheap flights from Southwest Airlines website, for example.

 These won’t apply to everyone since they largely have to do with being located in the Southeastern US, but I’m confident these tips can be replicated anywhere.

-Spirit Airlines: Spirit Airlines has a terrible reputation for tiny seats, insane baggage fees and mediocre customer service.
-But if you can need to get from certain US cities to Central or South American and you can get by with a personal item, you can get extremely cheap flights.
+You can find cheap flights from Spirit Airlines, but the airline has a terrible reputation for tiny seats, insane baggage fees and mediocre customer service.
+However, if you can pack so light you only travel with a personal item, you can get from certain US cities to Central or South American for so cheap.

 I’m still no expert on airline points, I just know it’s extremely important to make an account and earn points on every single flight you take.
 If an airline has a points program, you need to be in it.
 I did this for years with American Airlines but could never remember my AAdvantage number, so now I make a note of every single airline login/number and email it to myself every time I update it so I don’t lose the points.